Create Vein Surface: Automation

 "Value=LODE"

 [Parameter String] is a semi-colon-separated string of parameters, all of which are optional, used to control how a surface or volume is generated.
-If no parameter value is listed, the default value will be used, e.g.:
+If no parameter value is listed, the default value is used, for example:

 For more information on command parameters, plus examples, see the following sections.